wearpants/instrument/doc/basic_use.rst

 1 elements in 0.10 seconds
 [0, 1, 4, 9, 16]

-The :func:`instrument.first` wrapper measures the time taken to produce the first item:
+The :func:`first` wrapper measures the time taken to produce the first item:

 >>> _ = instrument.first(math_is_hard(5))